maziac/DeZog/documentation/Usage.md

 An example how this works:
 When you do a 'step-over' in the debugger, z80-debug request the new PC (program counter) value from ZEsarUX.
 The address of the PC is looked up to find the line in the list file.
-Now depending on the value of 'useFiles'
+Now depending on the value of 'sources'
 - (false): the corresponding line in the list file is shown or
 - (true): the originating asm-file is searched together with the associated line and the asm-file is shown at the right line.

 Configuration (**Savannah-z80asm**):
 You have 2 alternative forms to enter list files.
 The full form is e.g.:
-{ "path": "z80-sample-program.list", "useFiles": true }
+{ "path": "z80-sample-program.list", "sources": "" }
     - path: the path to the list file (relative to the 'rootFolder').
-    - useFiles (default=false):
+    - sources (default=undefined):
-        - false = Use .list file directly for stepping and setting of breakpoints.
+        - undefined = Use .list file directly for stepping and setting of breakpoints.
-        - true = Use the (original source) files mentioned in the .list file.
+        - string = Use the (original source) files mentioned in the .list file.
 I.e. this allows you to step through .asm source files.
+The sources are located in the directory given here.
+Is relative to the 'rootFolder'.
+        - array of strings = several sources directories can be given here.
+All are tried.
-        - If you build your .list files from .asm files then use 'true'.
-If you just own the .list file and not the corresponding .asm files use 'false'.
+        - If you build your .list files from .asm files then use 'sources' parameter.
+If you just own the .list file and not the corresponding .asm files don't use it.
     - filter: A string with a reg expression substitution to pre-filter the file before reading.
 Used to read-in other formats than Savannah-z80asm, e.g. z88dk.
 Default: undefined.
 If you use Savannah-z80asm you should omit this field.
     - useLabels: (default=true): If true the list file is also parsed for labels.
     - addOffset: (defulat=0): The number given here is added to all addresses in the list file.
 Useful for z88dk format.

 The short form is simply a path, e.g.:
 "z80-sample-program.list"
-In this case the defaults for 'useFiles', 'filter' etc. are used.
+In this case the defaults for 'sources', 'filter' etc. are used.

 Here is an example to use for the **z88dk-z80asm**:
-{ "path": "currah_uspeech_tests.lis", "filter": "/^[0-9]+\\s+//", "useFiles": false, "addOffset": 32768 }
+{ "path": "currah_uspeech_tests.lis", "filter": "/^[0-9]+\\s+//", "addOffset": 32768 }
 Explanation:
 - "path": is the path to the list file. z88dk list file use the extension .lis.
 - "filter": "/^[0-9]+\\s+//": This is a sed-like regular expression that removes the first number from all lines.
 In z88dk format the first number is the line number.
-- "useFiles": false: This means that z80-debug will not try to find the original source files but uses the list (.lis) file instead for debugging.
+- "sources": not given: This means that z80-debug will not try to find the original source files but uses the list (.lis) file instead for debugging.
 All stepping etc. will be done showing the list file.
 - "addOffset": The z88dk .lis file might not start at an absolute address (ORG).
 If it e.g. starts at address 0000 you can add the address offset here.